 Hence, the runes can also be understood in this way.

 The "cup" runes are receivers of energy for the practitioner, i.e. in simplified terms, Fa receives wealth, Ur receives health, Os receives esteem, status and social confidence.
-Traditionally in Indo-European culture and cosmology, the fortunate one receives with the right hand, the unfortunate with the left, hence when turned left these receiver-runes are negative.
+Traditionally in ancient Indo-European culture and cosmology, the fortunate one receives with the right hand, the unfortunate with the left, hence when turned left these receiver-runes are negative.

 The enclosing "spike" runes and the "fork" runes are deflectors of energy for the practitioner.
 Thorn, Rit and Bar cancel out the energy of enemies, errors and calamities respectively, while Ka, Ar, Tyr, Laf, Man, and Yr essentially convert negative energies into positive ones and/or redirect them back at their source in some way.
 Traditionally the warrior deflects attacks with the left hand (the shield hand) hence if turned right these deflectors or shield-runes are vulnerable or negative.

 The radial and diagonal symmetric "hedge-runes" (Hagal, Not, Is, Sig, Eh, Gibor) essentially are double-sided clusters of fork-branches.
 The fact that they are double-sided acts as a substitute for parallel branches, hence these runes can be though of as a combination of the tendencies of both "cup" and "fork" runes, and thus can be either receivers or deflectors of energy, as their Hávamál meanings indicate.
 These are the only "simultaneous dual-use" runes.
 Thus, in positive position, Not both attracts cooperation with karma and deflects one's futile discord and resistance to it, as Sig attracts victory and banishes weakness simultaneously.
 When upright (even if turned upside-down 180 degrees, they remain upright due to their symmetry) the hedge-runes are receivers and refiners of positive energy (as plants receive light and water and perform photosynthesis) - and they also deflect the negative like sharp thorny hedges.
 But when horizontal (either tilted left or right, again it makes no difference, due to symmetry) they are impotent to catch positive energy or deflect the negative with their shape, and may actually lose or repel good energies and attract bad ones - much as a bush or hedge stunted sideways must fight the wind or fall uprooted, gets less sunlight, is more vulnerable to diseases and parasites, and loses flowers and thus forfeits reproductive potential as a result - no matter if it leans left or right.
-The symbolism of Hagal, as the Hag-all, the All-Hedge, the all-symmetric defensive hedge-rune and Mother Rune, is particularly telling in this regard.
+The ancient symbolism of Hagal, as the Hag-all, the All-Hedge, the all-symmetric defensive hedge-rune and Mother Rune, is particularly telling in this regard.
 Like the boughs of an overarching hedge, if it is knocked down either left or right, there is no protection from hail or fire.